 What is a credit card grace period?

-The credit card grace period is the time span after which any unpaid balances on your credit card will be charged off.
+The credit card grace period is the length of time following which any overdue balances on your credit card will be charged off.

-A credit card grace period is a period of time after which any unpaid balances on your credit card will be charged off.
-If your bill is not paid in full, the balance becomes "unpaid" and will be considered as an "account balance" that has been written off.
+A credit card grace period is a period following which any overdue balances on your credit card will be charged off.
+Should your bill not be paid in whole, the balance becomes "unpaid" and will be recorded as a write-off "account balance".

 How does a credit card grace period work?

-The credit card grace period is a time frame during which you can use your credit card without paying interest.
-It starts on the date when you first used your card and lasts for a certain number of days.
-If you have an annual fee, that grace period starts on the day after your first transaction and lasts for about two weeks.
+The credit card grace period is a period during which you may use your credit card free from interest payment.
+It begins on the day you first used your card and runs for a predetermined number of days.
+Should you pay an annual charge, that grace period begins the day following your initial transaction and runs roughly two weeks.

-Credit cards are convenient because they give you access to funds without having to pay interest on them until the end of the grace period.
+Because they allow you access to cash without paying interest on them until the end of the grace period, credit cards are handy.

 How long is a typical credit card grace period?